|Nutrition Facts (per serving)|

 2 cups half-and-half

-Bake the meatballs as directed on the package.
+Bake meatballs as directed on package.
 Set aside.
-Cook the spaghetti as directed on the package.
+Cook spaghetti as directed on package.
 Drain and set aside.

-Meanwhile, add the oil to a large skillet and cook the bell pepper and onion stir-fry (or any other frozen vegetable combination) as directed on package, stirring frequently, until crisp-tender.
+Meanwhile, add oil to a large skillet and cook bell pepper and onion stir-fry (or any other frozen vegetable combination) as directed on package, stirring frequently, until crisp-tender.

-When the veggies are cooked, stir in the meatballs, the cooked and drained spaghetti, the pesto, and the half and half.
-Cook this mixture over medium heat for a few minutes, stirring constantly, until hot.
+When veggies are cooked, stir in meatballs, cooked and drained spaghetti, pesto, and half and half.
+Cook mixture over medium heat for a few minutes, stirring constantly, until hot.